Kolossion/ns8-test/README.md

 4) I'm never 100% sure on the organization of an application, and thus would want to take a step back and see if there'd be a better way to organize the code than I have done here.

 5) Would this API want to be cached?
-If so, the `/events/search` endpoint would need to be changed.
-As it stands, since it utilizes a JSON request body, I don't believe can't reliably be cached.
-So, a change to a schema like `/events/user/:id`, `/events/date/:date` would allow those routes to be cached more easily.
-This is not an area I have much experience with first-hand, so further research would be necessary.
+Some more discovery would be needed to make sure caching could be easily implemented into this API.

 6) To continue off point #2, having this be a stateless API allows for much easier scaling, since each instance wouldn't be holding its own state, granted right now each instance _is_ handling its own state due to the JSON data stores, but I assumed this wouldn't be run in a cluster.